lucasnscr/ai-financial-analyst/README.md

 ### Project Description

-This project implements a personal financial analyst system that leverages a large language model (LLM), specifically based on GPT-4, to make informed decisions in the financial market.
+This project implements a personal financial analyst system that leverages a large language model (LLM), specifically based on GPT-4o and DeepSeek R1, to make informed decisions in the financial market.
 The system collects real-time financial data, such as stock and cryptocurrency information, stores this data in a MongoDB database, and subsequently converts the data into embeddings that are stored in a database with PGVector support.
 The LLM is then fed with these embeddings to provide accurate and personalized financial insights.

 ### Project Structure